Labia minora: Variation

+Black genitalia showing black-skinned labia minora, identified by the number 4.

-Due to the frequent portrayal of the pudendal cleft without protrusion in art and pornography, there has been a rise in the popularity of labiaplasty, surgery to alter the labia—usually, to make them smaller.
+Due to the frequent portrayal of the pudendal cleft without protrusion in art and pornography, there has been a rise in the popularity of labiaplasty, surgery to alter the labia, usually, to make them smaller.
 On the other hand, there is an opposite movement of labia stretching.
 Its proponents stress the beauty of long labia and their positive role in sexual stimulation of both partners.

-Labiaplasty is also sometimes sought by women who have asymmetrical labia minora to adjust the shape of the structures towards identical size.
+Labiaplasty is also sometimes sought by women who have asymmetrical labia minora to adjust the shape of the structures towards an identical size.

 Labia stretching has traditionally been practised in some African nations in the East and South and the South Pacific.

 Functioning

-The inner lips serve to protect from mechanical irritation, dryness and infections of the highly sensitive area of the vulval vestibule with vaginal and urethral openings in it between them.
-During vaginal intercourse, they may contribute to stimulation of the whole vestibule area, the clitoris and the vagina of the woman and the penis of her partner.
+The inner lips serve to protect from mechanical irritation, dryness, and infections of the highly sensitive area of the vulval vestibule with vaginal and urethral openings in it between them.
+During vaginal intercourse, they may contribute to the stimulation of the whole vestibule area, the clitoris and the vagina of the woman, and the penis of her partner.
 Stimulation of the clitoris may occur through tension of the clitoral hood and its frenulum by the inner labia pulling at them.
 During sexual arousal, they are lubricated by the mucus secreted in the vagina and around it to make penetration painless and protect them from irritation.

-As the female external urethral opening (meatus) is also situated between labia minora, they may play a role in guiding the stream of the urine during female urination.
+As the female external urethral opening (meatus) is also situated between the labia minora, they may play a role in guiding the stream of the urine during female urination.